raspine/vim-target/README.md

 a CMakeList.txt defined in the same directory.

-vim-target will attempt to provide a single executable target without user intervention, however if are several calls to "add_executable" in any CMakeLists.txt, it will prompt the caller for the intended target.
+vim-target will attempt to provide a single executable target without user intervention, however if there are several calls to "add_executable" in any CMakeLists.txt, it will prompt the caller for the intended target.
 Avoid this by using an hierarchy of CMakeLists.txt:s.